automl/CARL/docs/source/environments/environment_families/classic_control.rst

     :align: left
     :alt: Acrobot Environment

+Acrobot is another swing-up task with the goal being swinging the end of the lower of two links up to a given height.
+The agent accomplishes this by actuating the joint connecting both links.

 .. image:: ../data/context_generalization_plots/plot_ecdf_CARLAcrobotEnv.png
     :width: 50%
     :align: right
     :alt: Influence of context settings on an agent trained on the default environment.

-:raw-html:`<br />`
-Acrobot is another swing-up task with the goal being swinging the end of the lower of two links up to a given height.
-The agent accomplishes this by actuating the joint connecting both links.
+    Influence of context settings on an agent trained on the default environment.

 .. csv-table:: Defaults and Bounds
    :file: ../data/context_definitions/CARLAcrobotEnv.csv